I Will Smile in September

 India, Singapore

-Produced by Sanjay Gulati (Crawling Angel Films - India), Fran Borgia (Akanga Film Asia)
+Produced by Sanjay Gulati (Crawling Angel Films), Fran Borgia (Akanga Film Asia)

 After a heart-wrenching separation from the love of his life and a brutal altercation in the aftermath in which he loses his front teeth, a young brass band player in Old Delhi attempts to move on in life by finding his smile back.